 Top Venezuela oil official pleads guilty to taking bribes

-MIAMI (AP) — The former general counsel for Venezuela’s state-owned oil company pleaded guilty in Miami federal court on money laundering charges Wednesday in connection to a conspiracy to siphon hundreds of millions from state coffers through corrupt currency deals.
+MIAMI (AP) — The former general counsel for Venezuela’s state-owned oil company pleaded guilty in Miami federal court on money laundering charges Wednesday in connection to a conspiracy to siphon at least $550 million from state coffers through corrupt currency deals.

-As part of his plea agreement, Alvaro Ledo Nass acknowledged taking $11.5 million in bribes while serving in several senior roles at Petroleos de Venezuela SA, or PDVSA, until 2015.
+As part of his plea agreement, Alvaro Ledo Nass acknowledged taking $11.5 million in bribes between 2012 and 2017, a period largely overlapping with his senior roles at Petroleos de Venezuela SA, or PDVSA.

 “I knew what I did,” Nass said in proceedings before Judge Patricia Seitz, expressing remorse for his actions.
 “I came here to own up to my mistakes and to take responsibility before the U.S. courts.”